vvkwan/contributionlog/README.md

 **Review:** [Self-review checklist - does it follow the project's contribution guidelines?]

-**Evaluate:** I will trigger an error in esbmc to see if it dumps in color.
+**Evaluate:** I will trigger an error in esbmc to see if it dumps in color; I've realized that esbmc seems to already dump in color and I'm not really sure what the issue has been.

 ---